SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 <p><b style="color: orange;">Not recommended</b>: This IMU is acceptable to use if no other option is available.</p>

-This IMU has average drift times, and there is no reliable source for breakout boards.
+This IMU has average drift times, and there are no reliable sources for breakout boards.
-It is only advisable to use this IMU if you are buying from a third-party SlimeVR seller.
+It is **not** recommended to purchase new trackers equipped with this IMU from a third-party SlimeVR seller.
+There are trackers with better IMUs available at the same price or lower.

 |Reset time | Cost |Availability|Build quality|